Just how good is the the Nissan Navara NP300?

 As for it’s maintenance cost, I spent RM490.42 for the first year service as you can see below.

-The Nissan Navara service cost during this 1st year:
+The Nissan Navara service cost within the 1st year:

 - Insurance: RM2,659.47